MyayKhway/flow_rate_IOT/README.md

-# Water Management System Front-end Prototype
 ###### Khant Nyi Lynn (66011541) 30th May 2024

-This system is for prototyping the front-end side for water management system, which is a system for receiving data from multiple sensors and display them on  a dashboard.
+This system, written in Typescript, is for prototyping the front-end side for water management system, which is a system for receiving data from multiple sensors and display them on  a dashboard.
 This system implements the dashboard as well as a relational database for keeping sample data.

 ## Tech Stack